 On the May 6 work day led by Gerco Hoogeweg, 14 volunteers returned to the oak-hickory forest at JK Black Oak Wildlife Sanctuary to begin work on the third deer exclosure.
 The 16-acre mature forest has been documented back to the mid-1850s, but has been adversely impacted by deer.
 In spring hundreds, if not thousands, of small tree seedlings can be seen throughout the forest.
-By late summer, however, all have been eaten.
+By fall, however, all have been eaten.

 As part of the forest restoration efforts, we started our most ambitious deer exclusion project to date: a 460-foot fence around one of the vernal pools and its catchment area.
 Since there is no road near the work site, the first order of business was for volunteers to haul the required tools and materials through the forest to the site, including 10 foot wood and metal posts.